-Approach selection of equipment, piping, materials and coatings for water treatment systems in accordance with current AWWA standards. \1\Use AWWA M27 for the selection of materials, coatings, linings, and protective methods for specific pipe material, or a cathodic protection system to protect from external corrosion.
-Explicit approval by the Government is required prior to providing a cathodic protection system on a buried pipeline.
-Ensure compliance with NSF Standard 60 and NSF Standard 61./1/
+Approach selection of equipment, piping, materials and coatings for water treatment systems in accordance with current AWWA standards.
+Ensure compliance with NSF Standard 60 and NSF Standard 61.
+For corrosive soils, select materials, coatings, and/or a positive corrosion protection system to protect from external corrosion.
+Use AWWA Manual M27, External Corrosion - Introduction to Chemistry and Control; however, explicit approval by the Government is required prior to providing a cathodic protection system on a buried pipeline.